- WordPress Discussion Settings

 - X — Even more mature than above

 For users without a custom avatar of their own.
-You can either display a generic logo or a generated one based on their e-mail address.
+You can display a generic or generated logo based on their e-mail address.

 - Mystery Man

 - Gravatar Logo

 - Identical (Generated)

 - Wavatar (Generated)

 Final Words About WordPress Discussion Settings #